Shira Scheindlin: Family and personal life

 Scheindlin was born in Washington, DC, and raised in Detroit, Michigan.
 She was the second of three children.
 Her mother, Miriam Shapiro, was a public school teacher.
 Her father, Boris M. Joffe, was the executive director of the Detroit Jewish Community Council.
 Joffe died in 1960, when Scheindlin was 13.

 Scheindlin has two children.
 Dov Scheindlin is a violist, currently performing with the Orpheus Chamber Orchestra and the Metropolitan Opera Orchestra.
 Dahlia Scheindlin is an international public opinion analyst, consultant, and author.

 Scheindlin is not related to the television personality Judith "Judge Judy" Sheindlin.
+She is also not related to Jerry Sheindlin, Judge Judy's spouse, who was an arbiter on the television show, The People's Court.